rootpy/rootpy/README.rst

 * conversion of ROOT TFiles containing TTrees into `HDF5 <http://www.hdfgroup.org/HDF5/>`_ format with `PyTables`_.

-* efficient filling of ROOT histograms from `NumPy` `ndarrays`.

-* a framework for parallelizing processes that run over many TTrees.

 * ``roosh``, a Bash-like shell environment for the ROOT TFile and a ``rootpy`` command for common tasks such as summing histograms or drawing